vishnuvnn/nmap-prometheus-exporter/README.md

 **Description**:

 This Docker application sets up the Nmap Prometheus Exporter, a versatile Python utility designed to scan and monitor network hosts and services using Nmap.
-It exposes the scan results and statistics in Prometheus-compatible format.
+It exposes the scan results and statistics in a Prometheus-compatible format.
 This exporter helps network administrators and DevOps teams gain insights into their network infrastructure, making it easier to detect changes, assess security, and maintain network health.

 **Key Features**:

 -   **Dockerized**: Easily deploy the Nmap Prometheus Exporter as a Docker container.
 -   **Cross-Platform**: Platform-independent codebase ensuring compatibility with various operating systems.
--   **Automated Scanning**: Regularly scans a list of target IP addresses defined in the `portscanip.nmap` file.
+-   **Automated Scanning**: Regularly scans a list of target IP addresses by dynamically fetching from Azure or a file.
 -   **Prometheus Integration**: Exposes scan results and statistics as Prometheus metrics for easy monitoring and alerting.
 -   **Customizable**: Easily configure the scan frequency, target file, and Prometheus port.
 -   **Efficient**: Uses the Nmap library for efficient and comprehensive network scanning.